necheffa/nsddyn/README.md

 * Clients are authenticated with a username and password, not just anyone can initiate a zone update. \
         Further, nsddynd limits what A records a client is allowed to update. \
         Passwords are stored as salted hashes to buy more time in the event hashes are leaked.
-* The seporation of roles between dynupd and nsddynd makes it harder for abuse of the public facing API to \
-        manipulate the zone of your domain since an attacker cannot simply exploit a buffer overflow to get shell access \
-        and arbitrarily write to the zone files.
-Instead they must craft malicous messages to pass to nsddynd which has \
-        authority to edit a zone.
-This, I hope, is much harder to do.
 * Its about as simple as I could make it - less attack surface.

+An astute reader will notice that a number of features are missing like rate limiting and permitted client IP ranges. \
+nsddyn is intended to be run on the localloop interface while a battle tested server like Apache or Nginx acts as a proxy.

 ### Protocol Description

 Clients will initiate an update by sending an HTTP POST with the content type set to `application/json` to `https://www.example.com/api/dynupd`.
-Note that the URI (e.g. /api/dynupd) may be overriden with the --uri flag, /api/dynupd is just the default if --uri is not specified.
+Note that the URI (e.g. /api/dynupd) may be overridden with the --uri flag, /api/dynupd is just the default if --uri is not specified.
 The data sent will be of a JSON object taking the following form:
 ```
 {